miroapp/app-examples/github-issue-importer/README.md

+# GitHub issues importer app

-> This example show how to import issues from GitHub to a board with custom fields through Miro API
+This example show how to import issues from GitHub to a board with custom fields through Miro API

 ## Common setup